Botulinum Type A (Botox®) is still the most popular non surgical anti ageing treatment for lines and wrinkles worldwide.

 How safe is Botox®?

-Some other types of Botulinum Toxin Type A are stable at room temperature (Bocouture/Xeomin).
+Some other types of Botulinum Toxin Type A are stable at room temperature.
 Decades of use in medical conditions have demonstrated its long term safety record, which should be reassuring to clients.

 It is important that the person prescribing and administering Botox is experienced in its use, and that before and after treatment photos are taken.